Sales & Support: +1 (480) 360-6463

 Oral Surgery Assistant Job Description Template (Free)

-We need a conscientious oral surgery assistant to assist our oral surgeon before, during, and after each dental procedure.
+We need a conscientious Oral Surgery Assistant to assist our oral surgeon before, during, and after each dental procedure.
 X-rays, surgical equipment preparation, and patient care will be among your tasks.
 You’ll also be responsible for keeping track of inventory and replenishing our dental supplies as needed.

 To be effective as an oral surgery assistant, you must be well-organized and sensitive to the requirements of your patients.
 A great oral surgery assistant should be well-versed in oral surgery procedures and have excellent hand-eye coordination.